 The non-executive directors are not appointed for a fixed term but are subject to periodic reviews.
 Mr D Davis was appointed in 1971, Mr A M Freshwater and Mr R E Freshwater were appointed in 2010.
-Mr S B Benaim and Mr S Srulowitz were appointed in 2017 and resigned on 31 May 2020 and 30 June 2020 respectively.
-Mr C B Freshwater was also appointed in 2017.
+Mr C B Freshwater was appointed in 2017.
 They are all remunerated by a fixed director's fee.
-Mr S B Benaim received an additional fee as Chairman of the Audit Committee.